alwynvanwyk/army-of-agents/README.md

 Now I can fix the SDK code and submit a PR for it.
 Don't think I would have been able to find this specific issue!

+My process is working better and better with being able to accelerate by having more than one agent running across different repos.

 ---

 # OUTDATED